18fadly-anthony/backr-py/README.md

 ## ToDo

-1. ~~rename hash and dir variables~~

-2. prefer args to prompting the user

-3. use separate variables for backr_location
+1. do less in main()
+2. use Makefile to compile files in installation

-4. restor —clean feature to remove old backups from backup list
+3. restor —clean feature to remove old backups from backup list

-5. use Makefile to compile files in installation

-6. do less in main() (keep in mind during other todos)

 ## Installation